COVID-19 Special Events Updates: January 10, 2022

 Austin Public Library Department has announced The Austin Central Library will begin hosting private events and facility rentals beginning April 1, 2021 on a limited basis and at a reduced capacity.
 All events must receive approval by local health authorities and adhere to Austin–Travis County COVID-19 safety guidelines.
 More information is located at the rental page.

 Gatherings on City Parkland and Park Facilities

-The Austin Parks and Recreation Department (PARD) continues to evaluate re-opening PARD facilities according to the City of Austin’s COVID-19 Risk Based Guidelines and in consultation with public health authorities.
-The reopening of picnic sites, event buildings, or special event sites will occur as conditions allow and in consideration of the reopening guidelines for specific sites.
+The Austin Parks and Recreation Department (PARD) continues to consult with public health authorities regarding park use.
+The use of picnic sites, event buildings, or special event sites occur based on the reopening guidelines for specific sites.
 For more information on current PARD facility operations, visit austintexas.gov/parkclosures.

-Nearly all events on City parkland require a separate park permit and reservation.
-Please contact the PARD Office of Special Events at email@example.com, and consult the information on the PARD Office of Special Events department website.
+Events on City parkland require a separate park permit and reservation.
+Please contact the PARD Office of Special Events at email@example.com and consult the information on the PARD Office of Special Events department website.